Hell in a Cell (2022): Main event

 The main event saw Cody Rhodes take on Seth "Freakin" Rollins in a Hell in a Cell match.
 Rollins came out in polka dot themed attire to mock Rhodes' father, Dusty, while Rhodes competed in the match with a completely torn pectoral muscle.
 Rhodes performed a Disaster Kick and the Cody Cutter on Rollins early.
-Rhodes applied the Figure-Four Leglock on Rollins, but let go after Rollins refused to let go of the bottom rope.
+Rhodes applied the Figure-Four Leglock on Rollins, but let go after Rollins struck him in the pec with a kendo stick.
 Rollins threw Rhodes into the cell wall multiple times with the injured shoulder.
 Rollins attacked the injured shoulder using the steel steps.
 Rollins pulled out a polka dot weight belt to lash Rhodes in the injured shoulder.
 Rollins attempted a Frog Splash, but Rhodes moved and Rollins crashed through a table.
 Rhodes pulled a bull rope out from under the ring and both he and Seth attached themselves to it.
 Rhodes struck Rollins in the head with a cowbell for a nearfall.
 Rollins used the rope to slam Rhodes' shoulder first into the ring post.
 Rhodes executed a Cross Rhodes on Rollins for a nearfall.
 Rollins performed a Buckle Bomb to Rhodes through a table for a nearfall.
 Rollins pulled a sledgehammer out from beneath the ring, but Rhodes was able to avoid being hit.
 Rhodes landed a Pedigree on Rollins for a nearfall.
 Rollins performed his own Cross Rhodes on Rhodes, but Rhodes was able to perform his own.
 Rollins then performed The Stomp for a nearfall.
 Rhodes performed the Cross Rhodes twice on Rollins before hitting the latter with the sledgehammer to win the match.